PARC/ai-ethics/Committee-Guidelines.md

 ## Environmental impact

+Where AI has been doing exceptional things for the environment, from [wildlife protection](https://news.nationalgeographic.com/2016/06/paws-artificial-intelligence-fights-poaching-ranger-patrols-wildlife-conservation/) to [advancing agriculture](https://www.ibm.com/blogs/client-voices/feed-future-generations-cognitive-precision-farming/) to feed the world's growing population, resource conservation while deploying the system itself might be an overseen segment of the design.

 - Consider the energy impact of the computational resources necessary for the project.
 Is there a way to minimize that impact?
 Can the computation be handled differently to use less energy?
 - Do resources provisioned for the project match the requirements or are they too excessive?
 - Does the algorithm/system/design encourage unsustainable behavior?